adhy-p/adhy-p.github.io/content/posts/arch.md

 Command (m for help): w
 ```

 ### 4.4.
-Format the parititions
+Format the partitions
-After we have formatted the disks, we need to create a filesystem.
-We use `mkfs` to create the filesystem of our root storage and `mkswap` to initialise our swap partition.
+After we have formatted the disks, we need to create a file system.
+We use `mkfs` to create the file system of our root storage and `mkswap` to initialize our swap partition.

 I used `ext4` which is the standard for Linux, but other formats (e.g. `XFS`) can be used as well.
 ```